linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 ### What are test ROMs

 Test ROMs are programs that test certain functionality of the emulator.
-For example, there are test ROMs that
+For example, there are test ROMs that:

 - Test if the basic arithmetic instructions are working as expected.
 - Test if the MBC1 cartridge type is adequately supported.